On our dates and rates page, found here, you can click on the “Register Now” button and it will walk you through the full camp registration.

 YES!
 Almost all of the activities at Camp Manitou take place outside.
 Make sure you pack clothes that are good for all kinds of weather.
 Don’t bring your favourite jeans or expensive t-shirt – you might get a little dirty at camp.
 Also, make sure to bring appropriate shoes – runners for walking and doing activities and flip flops for pool time.

 Camp activities are even fun in the rain.
 If it’s raining make sure you bring rain gear and a change of clothes.
 Nothing stops the fun at Camp Manitou!

-Yes, campers may request a friend to be in the same group as them.
-Campers must be of a same age and complete the ‘friend request’ section on the registration form.
+Yes, campers may request up to two friends to be in the same group as them.
+Campers must be within one year of each other and complete the ‘friend request’ section on the registration form.
 Every effort is made to honor friend requests when they are within one year of each other and registering for the same camp session.
 Both friends MUST request each other.
 Day Campers cannot request overnight campers and vice versa.

 Safety and supervision are essential at Camp Manitou.
 Each Activity Leader has participated in relevant training in order to ensure our programs are delivered in accordance to best practices and risk management.
 Activity Leaders have experience working with children in and out of camp settings, as well as working with children and youth of different ages, backgrounds, and personalities.
 In addition to First Aid, CPR and AED certifications, leaders hold relevant certification in their respective program areas.
 Staff members are also required to provide a clear Criminal Record Check for vulnerable persons.

 Camp Manitou has a Policy, Procedures and Risk Management Plan in place which addresses emergency situations and specific responsibilities of staff.
 Each Activity Leader will provide clear and concise rules to address safety and supervision concerns prior to starting the activity.